-Apply for National Board Certification on-line at www.nbpts.org before applying for the Shanker Grant.
-Record the candidate identification number and make an extra confidental copy of your $500 payment.The candidate identification number will be needed for the Shanker Grant application.
-"The Box" containing your NBC materials will arrive about three weeks after applying to NBPTS.
-Do NOT throw out the box.
-Your portfolio entries will be submitted in the box.
+Apply for National Board Certification on-line at www.nbpts.org before applying for the NYS Albert Shanker Grant.
+Record your candidate identification number and make an extra copy of your $500 payment.The candidate identification number will be needed for the Albert Shanker Grant application.
+NBPTS has gone paperless.
+All the materials you need are now available at www.nbpts.org.
+All entries will be submitted electronically.

-The Shanker Grant administered by the New York State Education Department will cover the $2,000 cost of NBC.
+The Albert Shanker Grant, administered by the New York State Education Department, will cover the $2,500 cost of NBC.
 To be eligible Albert Shanker Grant Candidates MUST

 (a) currently teach in a NYS public school

 (b) hold a valid New York State teaching certificate

 (d) hold a baccalaureate degree from an accredited college or university